WGBH-MLA/AAPB2/app/views/exhibits/black-power/notes.md

 4

 ## Summary

-### Bibliography

 - Acham, Christine. *Revolution Televised: Prime Time and the Struggle for Black Power*.
 Minneapolis: University of Minnesota Press, 2004.

 - Bodroghkozy, Aniko. *Equal Time: Television and the Civil Rights Movement*.
 Urbana: University of Illinois Press, 2012.

 - Carson, Clayborne, et al., eds. *The Eyes on the Prize: Civil Rights Reader: Documents, Speeches, and Firsthand Accounts from the Black Freedom Struggle, 1954-1990*.
 New York: Viking, 1991.

 - Curtin, Michael. *Redeeming the Wasteland: Television Documentary and Cold War Politics*.
 New Brunswick: Rutgers University Press, 1995.